seananderson/portfolio-review/ms.md

 suggestion is not new --- some of the earliest references to ecological portfolios suggest portfolio theory as a management tool [@baldursson1997;
-@costanza2000] but few studies have explored the idea to its full extent and interest in the topic has expanded strongly recently [@edwards2004;
+@costanza2000] but few studies have explored the idea to its full extent and interest in the topic has expanded strongly in recent years [e.g.
-@sanchirico2008; @ando2011; @halpern2011; @ando2012].
-In ecology, portfolio
+@edwards2004; @sanchirico2008; @halpern2011; @moloney2011].
+In ecology,
-optimization can also be applied spatially.
+portfolio optimization can be applied spatially.
 For example, @halpern2011 used MPT to maximize fishing profits while minimizing spatial unevenness.
 MPT has also been used to optimize decisions about whether to clearcut or retain standing trees [@hyytiainen2008; @hildebrandt2011].
-As a third example, @moloney2011 used MPT to optimize the choice of grazing animals on Australia's rangelands.
+As a third example,
+@moloney2011 used MPT to optimize the choice of grazing animals on Australia's rangelands.
 With few exceptions, however, the application of MPT for harvesting decisions has been limited to fishery and forestry examples.

 Third, we can use ecological portfolio management to choose how we allocate conservation efforts to manage risk for an ecological system as a whole.
 For